pheymanss/chronicle/README.md

 demo_report <-
   add_text(text_title = "This is the output of a chronicle call",
-           text = "Each element has been added through and add_* function.", title_level = 1) %>%
+           text = "Each element has been added through an add_* function.", title_level = 1) %>%
   add_table(table = head(iris),
             table_title = "A glimpse at the iris dataset",